Is Your Costume TOO Sexy??

 - Complaining isn’t sexy.
 Obviously, you were complaining about how cold you were or how annoying it was to hold your jacket you should’ve been wearing.
 You were mad that your opaque tights weren’t keeping you warm.
 Yea, those stupid tights—it’s definitely not your fault that you wore assless chaps and a leather bikini top in 40-degree weather to be a sexy apocalyptic hooker.

 - Sleaze-balls aren’t sexy.
 The kind of guys you’re attracting with your “sexy” whatever-the-hell costume are creeps –not the cute guy you had your eye on.
-Do you want a creep staring and hanging around you all night?
+Do you really want some horny jerk gawking at your chest and hanging off you all night?
 Think that cute, non-creepy guy from before might have wanted to approach you?
 Well, too bad because there is a sleazy guy blocking you while the guy you really wanted is wandering off.

 - Being “sexy” for Halloween implies you’re not really sexy the other 364 days of the year.
 Sexy isn’t a costume!
 Halloween is about dressing up as something that you’re not.
 Sexy is being smart, intellectual, funny, confident, and interesting.
 Anyone can throw on the same amount of clothing that a 1yr old wears.
 What you see lined up in the women’s section of a costume store isn’t sexy, it’s desperate.